jborggaard/QQR/README.md

   git clone https://www.github.com/jborggaard/QQR
 ```

-Create a new directory called "kronecker" within it.
+Optional:
 Get the Matlab functions for efficiently solving linear systems with a special Kronecker sum structure (laplace-like structure) at https://anchp.epfl.ch/index-html/software/misc and detailed in the preprint: _Recursive blocked algorithms for linear systems with Kronecker product structure_, by Minhong Chen and Daniel Kressner.
-Place the directory "tensor_recursive" within this new kronecker directory.
+Place the directory "tensor_recursive" within the kronecker directory.

+Optional:
+Tests to match our Quadratic-Quadratic Regulator paper can be performed by requesting the Nonlinear Systems Toolbox from Art Krener.
+If this is the case, adjust the path in **setNSTpath.m** and set _testNST=true_ inside the **tests_ACC.m** script.

 The installation can be tested in Matlab (we used R2019b) by typing
 ```
->> tests_ACC
+>> examplesForACC
 ```

-Optionally, tests to match our Quadratic-Quadratic Regulator paper can be performed by requesting the Nonlinear Systems Toolbox from Art Krener.
-If this is the case, adjust the path in **setNSTpath.m** and set _testNST=true_ inside the **tests_ACC.m** script.
+A stand-alone test (setting testNST=false) can be found in the examples directory
 The details of some of our functions and test examples are provided below.